Anvi98/word_similarities/README.md

 In this repository, I implement an algorithm that:
 - Clean a raw Corpus
-- Compute several type of frequencies as features
+- Compute several types of frequencies as features
 - Compute Similarities via Dot Product and Scaled Dot Product
 - Generate Files containing similarities of chosen words.
 (Which are in the generated vocabulary)

 ### Dataset
 The Corpus I used in this task, is the [COCA]('https://www.english-corpora.org/coca/') academic dataset.
-It contains 265 texts related to academic.
+It contains 265 texts related to academics.
 After preprocessing the corpus I was left with roughly 36K tokens.
 You can get the dataset also from this repository.
-It is referred as 'text_acad.txt'.
+It is referred to as 'text_acad.txt'.

 ### Workflow
 The execution of the code can be quite resource-intensive, depending on the machine and how it's configured.
 In my particular environment, it took an entire hour to generate all the required frequencies.
 To make this possible, I had to divide certain calculations into separate scripts since my system lacked the necessary memory to run everything in a single file.
 These scripts included: